modular-magician/terraform-provider-google-beta/website/docs/r/app_engine_flexible_app_version.html.markdown

 * `disable_trace_sampling` -
   (Optional)
   Enable or disable trace sampling.
 By default, this is set to false for enabled.

-The `entrypoint` block supports:

-* `shell` -
-  (Required)
-  The format should be a shell command that can be fed to bash -c.

 The `vpc_access_connector` block supports: